 Learn how to make a table runner to create a table setting to suit your personality.
 Table runners are fast and easy to sew for all levels of sewers.
-Choose the style that suits your table and sewing skill.
-Beginners will be able to make a runner in a short amount of time!
+Choose the style that suits your table and sewing skills.
+Beginners will be able to make a DIY table runner in just a short amount of time!

 What is a Table Runner?

 A table runner is a long strip of fabric that "runs" down the center of the table.
 Instead of covering the table like a tablecloth, it decorates it by providing an eye-catching pop of color down the middle.
 They can be used alone on the table or with a tablecloth.

 Traditionally, table runners hang over the ends of the table but you can make one that is shorter if you wish.
 It may depend on the table's length and the fabric you have.
 Longer table runners may need several seams.

 - FABRIC - The best types of fabrics are absorbent.
 Look for cotton, linen, and decorator fabrics.

 - BASICS - Sewing machine and basic sewing supplies

 - SCISSORS or rotary cutter and cutting mat

 Does a Table Runner Need Batting or Interfacing?